atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ]);
 ```

-An identity function is used to flag call sites for extraction later.
+An identity function is used to flag call sites for extraction later (naming TBD).
 If the style rules are not declared at the top of the module they will be hoisted if safe to the top of the module.

 ```jsx
 /** @jsxImportSource @compiled/react */